Falena Stokeworth, by Magali Villeneuve as depicted in The World of Ice & Fire.

 In her youth, Falena Stokeworth was described as pretty and lively.

 Falena came to court during the early years of the reign of King Aegon III Targaryen, during which time she would sometimes play at dolls with Queen Jaehaera Targaryen.
-In 133 AC, during the events leading up to the ball known as the Maiden's Day Cattle Show, she took a tumble down the serpentine steps of the Red Keep and broke a leg.
+In 133 AC, during the events leading up to the Maiden's Day Ball, she took a tumble down the serpentine steps of the Red Keep and broke a leg.
 According to Archmaester Gyldayn, Lord Unwin Peake, the Hand of the King, may have engineered the fall to promote his own daughter as the king's second wife.

 Aegon the Unworthy